 In light of the foregoing, I ask why Mr. Wilson is spending so much for the vote of one person.
 While New York is not a Republican stronghold on account of the fact that about 40% of the state’s population lives in the overwhelmingly Democratic New York City, New York is the fourth largest state in the United States.
 For that reason, and there are many Republicans in New York.
 Logic dictates that few of these Republicans are receiving the special attention from Mr. Wilson that I am.

 Did Mr. Wilson’s Ad Blitz Work?

 Mr. Wilson is the only New York gubernatorial candidate who has sent me mail.
-He has sent me a great deal of mail.
+He has sent me a great amount of mail.
 Surely this great expense he has made from his personal funds will have won the vote of at least one Brooklyn voter.